soyashinkai/PHi-C2/README.md

       --tolerance           FLOAT    Threshold used to remove segments containing NaN values [required] --help                         Show this message and exit.

-In version 2.1.0 and later, the input data format has been changed to `.hic`.
+In version 2.1.1 and later, the input data format has been changed to `.hic` or `.mcool`.
 Additionally, it is now possible to exclude rows and columns containing NaN values from the analysis by specifying their allowed proportion (ranging from 0 to 1) using the `tolerance` parameter.

 When using the `preprocessing` subcommand, a directory will be automatically created based on the input Hi-C file name, chromosome number, genomic region of interest (optional), resolution, and normalization method.
 All subsequent analysis results will be stored in this directory.
 In the following explanations, we refer to this directory as _NAME_.